 The driver is capable of parsing and storing information sent by a panel in the form of unsolicited messages which are typically generated when there is a state change in the panel or one of the connected devices.
 The driver is also capable of polling for point and panel status data and some additional data such as the panel's time and revision information.
-In addition the driver is capable of setting some control points in the panel - acknowledging and resetting alarms and writing data (where permitted) to some analog and discrete points.
+In addition, the driver can set some control points in the panel - acknowledging and resetting alarms and writing data (where permitted) to some analog and discrete points.